ParedesGab/PP2-memory-game/README.md

 + Have relevant content that keeps the user engaged.
 + Easy and intuitive navigation, overall a smooth experience.
 + Mobile-friendly, but generally a responsive design that works well on all devices.
+++sers expect the game to work seamlessly on various devices, allowing them to enjoy it anytime, anywhere.

 ### User stories